owenliang/pullToRefresh/README.md

 >load your world

 # Contribute or Issue
-There is 1 new feature to implement, JUST DO IT AND JOIN ME!
+There is 1 new feature to implement, JUST DO IT AND JOIN US!

 * pack this plugin into a npm package.